khanani92/chatppl-server/README.md

 ```bash
 $ node server.js
 ```
-Server is Developed on localhost:8080
+ - Server is Developed on localhost:8080
+ - Add API key in the header when hitting an API

 #License
 MIT